-Within the 2016/17 local government finance settlement, the Government provided some indicative core funding levels up to 2019/20 which gives a high level indication of direction of travel, especially with regards to revenue support grant.
-However, uncertainty still exists in respect of likely Government funding levels in relation to other grants over the period as well as instability that arises from the volatility of business rates funding and the implications of the move towards a new funding regime of 100% rate retention from 2019.
+Within the 2017/18 local government finance settlement, the Government provided some indicative core funding levels up to 2019/20 which gave a high level indication of direction of travel, especially with regards to revenue support grant.
+However, uncertainty still exists in respect of likely Government funding levels in relation to other grants over the period as well as instability that arises from the volatility of business rates funding and the implications of the move towards a new funding regime of 100% rate retention.

-Government figures highlight significant challenges ahead for councils who will have to make savings, despite receiving a flat-cash settlement over the next four years, sufficient to compensate for any additional cost pressures they face.
-These include those arising from general inflation, cost pressures in the care sector, increases in the number of adults and children needing support and rising levels of need, increases in demand for everyday services as the population grows, pressure on homelessness budgets and increases in core costs such as national insurance, the National Living Wage and pension contributions.
+Government figures highlight significant challenges ahead for councils these include additional cost pressures arising from general inflation, cost pressures in the care sector, increases in the number of adults and children needing support and rising levels of need, increases in demand for everyday services as the population grows, pressure on homelessness budgets and increases in core costs such as national insurance, the National Living Wage and pension contributions.